awsdocs/amazon-rds-user-guide/doc_source/MariaDB.Procedural.Replication.GTID.md

 1. Get the current GTID of the external MariaDB instance\.
 You can do this by using `mysql` or the query editor of your choice to run `SELECT @@gtid_current_pos;`\.

    The GTID is formatted as `<domain-id>-<server-id>-<sequence-id>`\.
 A typical GTID looks something like **0\-1234510749\-1728**\.
-For more information about GTIDs and their component parts, see [Global Transaction ID](http://mariadb.com/kb/en/mariadb/global-transaction-id/) in the MariaDB documentation\.
+For more information about GTIDs and their component parts, see [Global transaction ID](http://mariadb.com/kb/en/mariadb/global-transaction-id/) in the MariaDB documentation\.

 1. Copy the database from the external MariaDB instance to the Amazon RDS MariaDB DB instance using `mysqldump`\.
-For very large databases, you might want to use the procedure in [Importing Data to an Amazon RDS MySQL or MariaDB DB Instance with Reduced Downtime](MySQL.Procedural.Importing.NonRDSRepl.md)\.
+For very large databases, you might want to use the procedure in [Importing data to an Amazon RDS MySQL or MariaDB DB instance with reduced downtime](MySQL.Procedural.Importing.NonRDSRepl.md)\.
 **Note**
 Make sure there is not a space between the `-p` option and the entered password\.